c4ei/ai2/README.md

 As you have seen, the list of providers is divided into 2 parts, one for those queries made through the API while for those that use WebSocket's.

 ## Getting the list of providers from JavaScript...
-Unlike other examples where requests to the Lovelace backend server are involved, obtaining the list of providers and their respective available models is quite an easy task, since we only have to send a [GET] request to `/api/v1 /chat/providers/`, where the response will be the JSON that was shown to you previously.
+Unlike other examples where requests to the AiC4EI backend server are involved, obtaining the list of providers and their respective available models is quite an easy task, since we only have to send a [GET] request to `/api/v1 /chat/providers/`, where the response will be the JSON that was shown to you previously.

 For the following example, we'll use Axios within NodeJS, which you can install using the NPM package manager using the `npm i axios` command.